scrudgey/DJ2020/clearsighter.md

 let's start with the simplest case: put all static geometry in a tree, and disable things above the player.

 support disabling / show all for aim mode, etc.

+# clearsighter v3

+basically should be based around character line of sight async batching of raycasts and calculations

+a suggestion is that it could be based on horizontal raycasts to find nearest walls: but raycasts from where?

+radar-like raycast sweep, and cull based on normal dot product with direction to camera.
+    half of the radar is redundant?
+    the long hallway problem

+or raycasts from nodes on a grid toward the camera?

+we need to know what nodes are visible to player,

+selectively clearsight based on shooting enemies as well